Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time

 The running time can be verified easily by multiplying the numbers of guesses for each value as well as the running time of the FTPAS.
-The latter is~$\OO(\frac 1 {\eps^4})$, since we designed~\candeps to contain only a constant number of items, namely~$\OO(\frac 1 {\eps^3})$ many.
-For a detailed analysis, see~\Cref{apx:single}.
+The latter is~$\OO\big(\frac 1 {\eps^4}\big)$, since we designed~\candeps to contain only a constant number of items, namely~$\OO\big(\frac 1 {\eps^3}\big)$ many.

-\paragraph{Queries} We show how to efficiently handle the different types of queries and state their runtime. \begin{compactitem} \item \textbf{Single Item Query:} If the queried item is contained in~\candeps, its packing was saved explicitly.
-Otherwise, if~$B$ is packed, we save the last -- i.e., least dense -- item contained entirely in~$B$.
-By comparing with this item, membership in~$B$ can be decided in constant time on a query. \item \textbf{Solution Value Query:} While the algorithm works with rounded values, we may set up the data structure of Section~\ref{sec:ds} to additionally store the actual values of items.
-We store the actual solution value in the update step by adding the actual values of packed candidates and determining the actual value of items in~$B$ with a prefix computation.
-On query, we return the stored solution value. \item \textbf{Query Entire Solution:} Output the stored packing of candidates.
-If~$B$ was packed, iterate over items in~$B$ in the respective density-sorted data structure and output them. \end{compactitem} \begin{lemma} The query times of our algorithm are as follows. \begin{compactenum}[(i)] \item Single item queries are answered in time~$\OO(1)$. \item Solution value queries are answered in time~$\OO(1)$. \item Queries of the entire solution~$P$ are answered in time~$\OO(\abs{P})$. \end{compactenum} \end{lemma}
+\subparagraph*{Queries} We show how to efficiently handle the different types of queries. \begin{itemize} \item \textbf{Single Item Query:} If the queried item is contained in~\candeps, its packing was saved explicitly.
+Otherwise, if~$B$ is packed, we save the last, i.e., least dense, item contained entirely in~$B$.
+By comparing with this item, membership in~$B$ can be decided in constant time on a query. \item \textbf{Solution Value Query:} While the algorithm works with rounded values, we use the data structures {of} \cref{lem:data-structures:updates} to {retrieve} the actual {item} values.
+We store the actual solution value in the update step by adding the actual values of {the packed items from \candeps} and determining the actual value of items in~$B$ with a prefix computation.
+On query, we return the stored value. \item \textbf{Query Entire Solution:} Output the stored packing of candidates.
+If~$B$ was packed, iterate over items in~$B$ in the respective density-sorted data structure and output them. \end{itemize}